Best Resume Formats: A Guide for 2023

 Years of experience

-If you have 10 uninterrupted years of experience or more and are looking to stay in the same field, your best bet will be the chronological format.
-Job seekers with under a decade of experience need a resume that balances out their work history with their skills, which makes the combination resume format their best option.
+If you have 10 uninterrupted years of experience or more and are looking to stay in the same field, your best bet will be the Chronological format.
+Job seekers with under a decade of experience need a resume that balances their work experience with their skills, making the Combination resume format their best option.

 Employment gaps

-Think about what you’ve learned between jobs.
-Whether you’ve acquired a certification, pursued more education, volunteered or learned new skills through your personal situation, make them work in your favor.
-And always pair your chosen resume format with a cover letter, which will allow you to further explain your personal situation.
-Use a functional resume format to highlight your skills and knowledge.
+Think about what you have learned between jobs.
+Whether you’ve acquired a certification, pursued more education, volunteered, or learned new skills through your personal situation, make them work in your favor.
+Always pair your chosen resume format with a cover letter, which will allow you to explain your personal situation further.
+Use a Functional resume format to highlight your skills and knowledge.

 Applicant tracking system (ATS)

-Always keep in mind the applicant tracking system (ATS).
+Always keep in mind the Applicant Tracking System (ATS).
 Often recruiters and hiring managers utilize this technology during the application process.
 An ATS that cannot read your resume will discard it.
-To avoid this fate and learn more about ATS-friendly resumes check out our ATS-friendly resume guide.
+To avoid this, learn more about ATS-friendly resumes by checking out our ATS-friendly resume guide.
 You can even pick your own template from any of the three resume formats.

 Different scenarios for resume formats

-Depending on your field of study, a functional or combination resume might suit you best.
-If you pursued a degree in the humanities, use the combination resume to demonstrate your transferable academic skills and any relevant experience and accomplishments you earned through your studies and extracurricular activities.
-If you earned a degree in science and pursue research opportunities, a functional resume will suit your post-collegiate needs.
-The functional resume will help you demonstrate all of your academic, research and other transferable skills.
+Depending on your field of study, a Functional or Combination resume might suit you best.
+If you pursued a degree in the humanities, use the Combination resume to demonstrate your transferable academic skills and any relevant accomplishments you earned through your studies and extracurricular activities.
+If you earned a degree in science and pursue research opportunities, a Functional resume will suit your post-collegiate needs.
+The functional resume will help you demonstrate all of your academic, research, and other transferable skills.

-An internship is ideal for entry-level employees looking to hone their professional skills in a career field.
-With your limited formal work experience, a functional resume can help you prioritize academic and social skills that align with the requirements of an internship.
+An internship is ideal for entry-level employees looking to transform their professional skills into a career field.
+With their limited formal work experience, a Functional resume can help you prioritize academic and social skills that align with the requirements of an internship.

 Career change

-If you have a considerable amount of work experience but are ready to challenge yourself and pursue a different career, a functional resume can help you prioritize your transferable skills and help you illustrate your suitability for new job responsibilities.
+If you have a considerable amount of work experience and are ready to challenge yourself and pursue a different career, a Functional resume can help you prioritize your transferable skills and help you showcase your suitability for new job responsibilities.

 Work gap

-Consider using the functional resume if your work history is marked by multiple work gaps or temporary employment bouts.
+Consider using the Functional resume if your work experience is marked by multiple work gaps or periods of temporary employment.
 This resume prioritizes your professional abilities and transferable skills.
-We suggest using the summary statement to add context to work gaps such as freelance work, short-term contracts or family obligations.
+We suggest using the summary statement to add context to work gaps such as freelance work, short-term contracts, or family obligations.

 Whether you are still in school or looking for your first job, you may have more experience than you believe.
-You can acquire professional skills through school work, volunteer work, chores and hobbies that align with most entry-level job requirements.
-A functional resume helps you demonstrate these transferable skills.
+You can acquire professional skills through school work, volunteer work, chores, and hobbies that align with the most entry-level job requirements.
+A Functional resume helps you demonstrate these transferable skills.

 FAQ